martimy/clab_yang/tutorial.md

 The previous command includes the following flags:

 - `-a`: Address of the target router (multiple targets can be included separated by commas).
-- `--path` Specifies the path to the specific configuration data (paths will be discussed later).
+- `--path` Specifies the path to the specific configuration data.
 Notice that the path includes the name of the interface and the index of the subinterface.
 - `-t config`: Specifies that only configuration data is requested (this excludes statistics, for example).

 The output shown above is in JSON format, which is the default.
 Use `flat` format to display the interface configuration in xpath-style paths: